 Of course, as your blog grows and you're busier with more tasks, it'll become near on possible to respond to everyone, but you should still try and communicate with your tribe as much as you can…

 Mistake #25 – Not Being YOU!

-When I read a blog I love, I love it not only for the content on it, but because I really like the person behind the content!
+When I read a blog I love, I love it not only for the content, but because I really like the person behind the content!

-If I don't get the person, or resonate with the person, than I won't continue to read their blog, no matter how great the articles may be.
+If I don't get the person, or resonate with the person, then I won't continue to read their blog, no matter how great the articles may be.